alerta/alerta-docs/_build/html/_sources/gettingstarted/tutorial-3-plugins.txt

-To do this you are going to take advantage of the ``is_flapping()`` utility method that takes an alert, a time window (in seconds) and a threshold count and returns ``True`` if alert severity changes has exceeded the thresholds.
+To do this you are going to take advantage of the ``is_flapping()`` utility method that takes an alert, a time window (in seconds) and a threshold count and returns ``True`` if the number of alert severity changes has exceeded the threshold.

 .. code-block:: python